The Best Guide to the Monsal Head Walk

 Now I was introduced to this walk from Hassop station and so this is where I will begin my guide to the Monsal Head walk.
 Once you have arrived at Hassop station head in front of the building to where the trail begins, turn right and start your journey.
 It’s honestly that simple to start this walk.

 Now you can do the full walk from Hassop Station to Miller Dale if you like, or you can start from either end head to the viaduct and head back.
 It totally depends on how far you want the walk to be.
 If I just want a short walk I will go from Hassop to the Viaduct and then turn back.
 This is roughly a 2 hour walk, depending on stops.
 I also choose to do it from Hassop station as you get to walk through the HUGE headstone tunnel.
 You walk through this, huge, cool, light tunnel and open up into a beautiful viaduct with water running underneath you.
-It is absolutely breathtaking.
+It is absolutely breath taking.
 Also coming from Hassop Station (should you just walk to the viaduct and back) is where you will get the chance to walk through the old train station, on the platforms and see how beautiful nature and the locals have made it!
-YOu can also stop here for a picnic etc. There’s also loads of beautiful bridges that you can walk through, and some even have a short path you can walk up to go on top of them.
+You can also stop here for a picnic etc. There’s also loads of beautiful bridges that you can walk through, and some even have a short path you can walk up to go on top of them.
 The latter I only discovered on my most recent walk here and I have been doing this walk for years!

-And that is another reason I love this walk because there are so many little paths going off that you can explore so much further if you want too.
+That is another reason I love this walk because there are so many little paths going off that you can explore so much further if you want too.
 Find hidden gems, get close to the local wildlife, and get a real sense of adventure.
 Yet it is so easy to follow, there are no maps required, you just keep going straight until you get to the end or at a point where you’re wanting to turn back and then just do!

 No pressure, No stress just a nice easy, walk by yourself, with your partner, friends or as a family!
 It’s the ultimate walk to do when you just need to get out and let your mind breathe.